Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Additional Results

 \section{Additional Results}

-To further show the improvement of our proposed training framework over conventional one, this section provides additional comparison results in terms of predictive performance, convergent behavior, loss landscape, model sharpness, and gradient norm.
-Please note that in these experiments, we choose CAGrad and F-CAGrad as two examples for \textit{standard} and \textit{flat-aware} gradient-based MTL training respectively.
+To further show the improvement of our proposed training framework over the conventional one, this section provides additional comparison results in terms of qualitative results, predictive performance, convergent behavior, loss landscape, model sharpness, and gradient norm.
 We also complete the ablation study in the main paper by providing results on all three datasets in the Multi-MNIST dataset.